dherrera98/o365creeper-python3/README.md

 ## Description
-    This is a simple Python script used to validate email accounts that belong to Office 365 tenants.
+    This is a simple Python3 script used to validate email accounts that belong to Office 365 tenants.
     This script takes either a single email address or a list of email addresses as input, sends a request to Office 365 without a password, and looksfor the the "IfExistsResult" parameter to be set to 0 for a valid account.
 Invalid accounts will return a 1.